mui/material-ui/docs/src/pages/components/portal/portal-pt.md

 O filho do componente portal será adicionado ao `container` especificado.

 O componente é usado internamente pelos componentes [`Modal`](/components/modal/) e [`Popper`](/components/popper/).
 No servidor, o conteúdo não será renderizado.
-Você deve esperar pelo lado do cliente fazer o `hydration` para ver o filho.
+You have to wait for the client-side hydration to see the children.

 ## Portal Simples